frnsys/geiger/proposal/proposal.md

-# Geiger: Comment Highlights
+# Geiger
+## Get a sense of the comments from a safe distance

 Here I propose an automated system for grouping similar comments and then identifying the best representative from each group.
-These selections can be used to construct a high-level summary of the discussion in the comments, which is useful to readers who may be interested in the general response towards a piece, but unwilling to wade through many comments.
+These selections can be used to identify the popular themes being discussed and construct a high-level summary of the discussion in the comments, which is useful to readers who may be interested in the general response towards a piece, but unwilling to wade through many comments.
 This summary can function as an alternate entry point to the comments if these highlights link back to their original comments.

-## Motivation

-On popular or controversial stories, there may be hundreds to thousands of comments.
-In these cases it is unrealistic to assume that anyone will read even a significant fraction of the comments.
-Even in more modest amounts (<100), there may still be too many comments to read all the way through.
-Making sense of how people are reacting and what the general opinions are towards something is a very noisy and labor-intensive process.
-Considering the varying quality and sheer quantity of comments, readers may be intimidated away and join more manageable discussions on other platforms.
-It is possible that a reader still wants a general understanding of the sentiment or reaction towards a particular piece, and this could provide an entry point into the conversation on the NYT site.

-## Hypothesis

-If we can extract highlights from the comments for a given article, we can present them as a summary of reaction towards a piece and the popular perspectives which are represented, quantifying the support for each.
-Readers can use this to orient themselves in the discussion around an article very quickly and immediately identify sub-conversations they can be a part of.
-This could increase engagement and time spent on the site.

-We can cluster the comments for a given article using an incremental hierarchical approach, which allows us to construct a cluster tree which can be persisted to disk or memory.
-With an incremental approach, new comments can be incorporated on a regular basis without needing to reconstruct the entire tree.

-In particular, we want to form comment groups which have:

-- similar semantic content
-- similar sentiment

-Under the assumption that we are likely to be clustering opinions towards some subject or subjects, the comments might be clustered on the following features:

-- sentiment
-- subjectivity metrics
-- text
-- article relevance
-- named entities or keywords

-Once the clusters are formed, there are two options:

-- From these clusters we can select a representative comment, which is the "best" of the group by some metric (e.g. most recommended, highest rated, or most relevant).
-- From these clusters we can select sentences or phrases which best represent the group.

-## Existing Implementations

 Yelp uses such a system to provide users with a high-level summary of the general opinion towards a service: